 Also, consider the type of therapist that might be most helpful.
-A licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT) or psychologist (PsyD or PhD) will offer talk-based therapies, while a psychiatrist (MD or DO) can prescribe medications like antidepressants or anti-anxiety drugs, according to the American Psychological Association (APA).
+A licensed clinical social worker (LCSW), licensed marriage and family therapist (LMFT) or psychologist (PsyD or PhD) will offer talk-based or behavioral therapies, while a psychiatrist (MD or DO) can prescribe medications like antidepressants or anti-anxiety drugs, according to the American Psychological Association (APA).

 Finally, take some time to think about what you're hoping to gain from therapy.
 Kitley recommends writing down the following:

 - Reasons you want to talk to someone

 - Specific issues you want to tackle